sacalon/sacalon/docs/stdlib.md

 ```

 ### ReadBool() : bool
-Read a bool values from user
+Read a bool values from stdin

 example :
 ```